 Blog

-July 26, 2022 | 6 MIN READ
+July 29, 2025 | 6 MIN READ

 API Threat Prevention

-Why is API threat prevention so important?
+Why is API protection so important?
+Preventing attacks before they start

 As common API vulnerability types and risk factors IT security teams can expect to deal with, the Open Web Application Security Project (OWASP) API Security Top 10 list provides a useful primer.
 The two most popular threats on the list involve threat actors using broken access control features to break into systems.
 At No. 3 on the list is inadvertent sensitive data exposure due to cryptographic failures.
-Each of these risks is more often than not the result of coding errors on the back end.
+Each of these risks is often the result of coding errors on the back end.

 Other issues highlighted by OWASP include misconfigured security features, authentication problems, outdated components and design flaws.
-With attackers targeting so many aspects of APIs and the applications they power, it’s essential for IT security departments to have comprehensive threat prevention tools in place.

 Threat prevention encompasses a few different potential responses to harmful traffic.
 As soon as an organization detects an attack targeting its APIs, the security solution should counter the incoming traffic with the appropriate action.
 This could involve: